ctoweyburke/MS1-NaomhMhuireLGFA/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the my github repository - ctoweyburke/MS1-NaomhMhuireLGFA [GitHub Repository]
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository , I located the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. I scrolled down the Settings page until I located the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", I clicked on the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. I then scrolled back down through the page to locate the now published site [https://github.com/ctoweyburke/MS1-NaomhMhuireLGFA/] in the "GitHub Pages" section.

 ### Forking the GitHub Repository